Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 lightning run app app.py --cloud
 ```

-By seting `PACKAGE_LIGHTNING=1`, lightning packages the lightning source code in your local directory in addition to your app source code.
+By seting `PACKAGE_LIGHTNING=1`, lightning packages the lightning source code in your local directory in addition to your app source code and uploads them to the cloud.

 ### Bonus Workflow Tip